szferi/codenotes/README.md

 # codenotes

-Collection of codes related to notes on pionlab.com
+Collection of codes related to notes on pionlab.com site.

+## Codes and articles

+- `go-cond-embed`: Conditional file embeding in Go